Jennifer Ashley

 Javier Rebolledo

 It is a time – the dictatorship – in general of a lot of fear, of a lot of oppression.
 And I felt it both in my family and in the external world when I inhabited it, when I went out on the street.
-I was only saved, or saved to a great extent, I would say, by this school where I studied where, for example, they never taught me the history of Chile.
+Only saved, or saved to a great extent, I would tell you, by this school where I studied where, for example, they never taught me the history of Chile.
 I did not know what the history of Chile was, how they were indoctrinating other children here in Chile regarding the heroism, for example, of the military junta.

 Enzo Abbagliati